Understand University Policy on Late Fees. Learn About Challenges and Exceptions.

 If you have a third-party sponsorship, you are required to turn in all documentation prior to the first day of the term or class.
 Without proper paperwork, the University of Mary cannot invoice a third-party sponsor.

 Students that do not have all documentation turned in prior to the first day of the term or class will be assessed a late payment fee if their account has not been paid on the published tuition due date.

 - You are a GI Bill Tuition Assistance recipient, have turned in the proper tuition assistance form to the University of Mary, and have paid any tuition difference.

 Late payment fees exceptions are also contingent upon each condition above being met before the payment deadline.

 Disputing a Late Fee

 NOTE: Disputing a late fee does not guarantee that the fee will be removed.
-Submitting a written request for removal only means that a late fee is being disputed and that a Director will review the student's account to assess the late fee's validity.
-If a Director deems the late fee to be legitimate, the student will be required to pay it.
+Submitting a written request for removal only means that a late fee is being disputed and that a Director will review your account to assess the late fee's validity.
+If a director deems the late fee to be legitimate, you will be required to pay it.

 Questions?
 We’re just a phone call or email away.

 - in the lower level of the Benedictine Center